SarthakMakhija/cached/README.md

 //Total of 100_000 key/value pairs are loaded in the cache const CAPACITY: usize = 100_000;

-//TotalCounters for count-min sketch will be 10 times the capacity const COUNTERS: TotalCounters = (CAPACITY * 10) as TotalCounters;
+//TotalCounters for count-min sketch, it is 10 times the capacity const COUNTERS: TotalCounters = (CAPACITY * 10) as TotalCounters;

 //Each key/value pair takes 40 bytes of memory, so the total cache weight is 40 times the total capacity.